teeparham/gemdiff/README.md

 $ gemdiff compare haml 4.0.4 4.0.5
 ```

-You can compare an old version with a branch name:
+You can compare a version with a branch name:

 ```sh
 $ gemdiff compare arel 4.0.2 master